sinonjs/sinon/docs/index.md

 });
 ```

-Conveniently, we can query fakes for their callCount, received args and more.
+Conveniently, we can query fakes for their `callCount`, received args and more.

 [Learn more about fakes][fakes].